ronfromhp/allo-takehome/README.md

     npm install
     ```

-## Authentication Setup

-The application uses API key authentication.
-You'll need to set up this key for both local development and deployment:

-1. Create a secure API key for your application (you can use a UUID generator or any secure string)

-2. For local development:
+## Running the Project Locally

-   - Add the API key to your `.env` file in the `app/` directory:
+1. Create a `.env` file in the `app/` directory:
      ```env
      DATABASE_URL=postgresql://postgres:123@localhost:5432/allo
      API_KEY=<your-api-key-here>
      ```

-3. For deployment:
-   - Create a `terraform.tfvars` file in the terraform directory:
-     ```hcl
-     api_key = "<your-api-key-here>"
-     ```
-   - Make sure to use the same API key as in your .env file
-   - Add terraform.tfvars to your .gitignore

-Note: Keep your API key secure and never commit it to version control.

-## Running the Project Locally

-1. Create a `.env` file in the `app/` directory:
-     ```env
-     DATABASE_URL=postgresql://postgres:123@localhost:5432/allo_test
-     API_KEY=your-secure-api-key-here
-     ```

 2. Start the application in development mode:
     ```bash
-    npm run db:dev:restart
-    npm run start:dev
+    npm run db:dev:restart #run it once for the first time to apply migrations and start afresh npm run start:dev
     ```